November is Diabetes Awareness Month

 Diabetes is a condition that can pose various complications to your oral health.
 If you are also managing multiple healthcare issues, as are many of the senior patients we see each year, your health risks increase.

-In this blog post, we outline complications that can arise from diabetes and that affect oral health, as well as what you can do to keep your mouth and dentures healthy.
+In this blog post, we outline complications that can arise from diabetes and that affect oral health.
+In our next post, we discuss what you can do to keep your mouth and dentures healthy.

 Diabetics often have higher than normal amounts of glucose in the blood and this constricts blood vessels.
 Constricted blood vessels result in a reduced amount of blood and nutrients flowing to your gums and jawbones.
 This slows your body’s ability to heal and combat infections.